Western pattern diet: Elements

 Vegetable consumption is low among Americans, with only 13% of the population consuming the recommended amounts.
 Boys ages 9 to 13 and girls ages 14 to 18 consume the lowest amounts of vegetables relative to the general population.
 Potatoes and tomatoes, which are key components of many meals, account for 39% of the vegetables consumed by Americans.
 60% of vegetables are consumed individually, 30% are included as part of a dish, and 10% are found in sauces.

 Whole grains should consist of over half of total grain consumption, and refined grains should not exceed half of total grain consumption.
 However, 85.3% of the cereals eaten by Americans are produced with refined grains, where the germ and bran are removed.
 Grain refining increases shelf life and softens breads and pastries; however, the process of refining decreases its nutritional quality.

+Environmental impact

+The transition into a more westernised diet has several implications, particularly regarding the exportation of foods.
+As populations become more affluent, reflected in a growing GDP, they have more disposable income to purchase food from other countries, which facilitates this dietary transition.
+This has been observed in many developing nations.
+In low and middle income countries, this transition is rapid, and this is observed in countries such as Brazil, India, and South Africa.
+Westernised diets contribute to increasing greenhouse gas emissions.
+This occurs due to the large global supply chains that food production is a part of.
+Large areas in Latin America and South-East Asia dedicate a large proportion of their land towards agriculture and forestry, which then gets exported to other countries.
+This growing use of exports is driving greenhouse gas emissions.

+Changing global diets also increase emissions.
+Increasing per capita incomes leads to urbanisation of a population.
+When this occurs, populations substitute a low-calorie and vegetable intense diet for more energy-intensive products that are characterised by increase in meat and refined fats, oils and sugar consumption.
+Once a nation reaches a certain point in development, diet can become the main driver for emissions, particularly when it is focused on a westernised diet.

 Health concerns

 Based on preliminary epidemiological studies, compared to a healthy diet, the Western pattern diet is positively correlated with an elevated incidence of obesity, death from heart disease, cancer (especially colon cancer), and other "Western pattern diet"-related diseases.
-It increases the risk of the metabolic syndrome and may have a negative impact on cardio-metabolic health.
+It increases the risk of metabolic syndrome and may have a negative impact on cardio-metabolic health.

 Crohn's disease

 A Western pattern diet has been associated with Crohn's disease.
-Crohn's disease has its effects on the symbiotic bacteria within the human gut that show a positive correlation with a Western pattern diet.
+Crohn's disease has effects on the symbiotic bacteria within the human gut that show a positive correlation with a Western pattern diet.
 Symptoms can range from abdominal pain to diarrhea and fever.